White defensiveness

-White defensiveness is a term to describe defensive responses by white people to discussions of societal discrimination, structural racism, and white privilege.
+White defensiveness is the defensive response by white people to discussions of societal discrimination, structural racism, and white privilege.
 The term has been applied to characterize the responses of white people to portrayals of the Atlantic slave trade and European colonization, or scholarship on the legacy of those systems in modern society.
 Academics and historians have identified multiple forms of white defensiveness, including white denial, white diversion, and white fragility, the last of which was popularized by scholar Robin DiAngelo.

-White defensiveness refers to the occurrence in which white people display highly defensive responses when confronted with truths regarding race and related power structures, and privilege.
-In particular, white people display substantially uneasy responses when questioned about racial dynamics (i.e. instances of possible racism).
-It acts as a self-protective strategy to conceal grief, trauma, and intergenerational trauma.
+White people are described within the theory as displaying substantially uneasy responses when questioned about racial dynamics (i.e. instances of possible racism)—said to be as a self-protective strategy to conceal grief, trauma, and intergenerational trauma.

 Definition

 White defensiveness describes some of the perceived responses when white people are confronted with issues involving race and racism.
 Academics have proposed subtypes of white defensiveness, such as white denial, white diversion, and white fragility.
 There are also varied contexts and descriptions of what can cause the expression of this theorized defensiveness.
 For example, political scientists Angie Maxwell and Todd Shields have proposed that the examination of white privilege "triggers white defensiveness".

 Academics, such as Robin DiAngelo, Julia Chinyere Oparah, George Yancy and Leah Gaskin Fitchue, have detailed ranges of what they define as white defensive responses in their works.